 “What do you want us to do with her?”

 There seemed to be an eternity between the question and the answer I gave.
-I knew I was not the only one the head of the congregation’s education ministry talked privately to about the sister president.
-I wondered what did they say when asked the same question.
+I knew I was not the only one the head of the congregation’s Education Ministry had talked privately with about the Sister President.
+I wondered what they had said when asked the same question?

-Before I responded I recalled how she took time to accompany me to the office of congregation’s lawyer for I needed an attorney for my defense in the case filed against me by two students who felt offended when I just tried to carry out dutifully my function as prefect of discipline.
-The case was dismissed eventually for lack of merit but at that moment when I was asked that question I just realized that it was difficult to dismiss the fact that the sister president could have decided to just endorse me to the lawyer by calling him but she opted to accompany me personally.
+Before I responded I recalled how she took time to accompany me to the office of the congregation’s lawyer when I needed an attorney for my defense in a case filed against me by two students who felt offended when I just tried to carry out my concurrent function as prefect of discipline dutifully.
+The case was eventually dismissed for lack of merit.
+Nonetheless; at the moment when I was faced by that question I realized that it was difficult to just dismiss the fact that the Sister President could have decided to simply endorse me to the lawyer by calling him.
+But she had opted to accompany me personally.
 I recalled her reason.

 “Sir, I wanted to make sure that everything would go well.
-I saw how troubled you have been after learning about the case.”
+I noticed how troubled you have become after learning about the case.”

-That happened before we had that encounter on the hallway.
-I was so hurt by that so much so that all I could see from then on was everything bad about her.
+That happened before we had that encounter in the hallway.
+I was hurt by that so much so that all I could see from then on was everything bad about her.
 I chose not to consider the good things she was doing for the institution.
-She may not be as good as her predecessor, she may be ill-tempered, but she is very much a capable administrator.
+She may not be as good as her predecessor, she may be ill-tempered, but she was very much a capable administrator.
 It was when she took over as Sister President that the department I was leading had more students.

 “Is that question difficult to answer?”